Chapter 15: Good Dog, Best Friend

 The core on his staff glowed brightly and sent out a shockwave.
 Yuri collapsed to the ground, his sword clattering away from his reach.
 He tried to get up and found it impossible.
 Anyone else who had been standing or attempting to stand were knocked down as well.

 "A new spell we have been able to master.
-Heavy Gravity...what a wonder it truly is," the mage said with marvel, "and you have your genius friend to thank for it.
+Gravity Well..what a wonder it truly is," the mage said with marvel, "and you have your genius friend to thank for it.
 Your notebooks that survived the fall of our glorious city proved quite useful in the advancement of our plans, Rita Mordio."

 "My...notes?"
 Rita asked.